What Is Ovarian Cancer?

 - Feeling full with small or minimal food quantities.

-These symptoms are nonspecific, which means they can be caused by other conditions different from ovarian cancer.
-Nevertheless, it is very important for women to know that any change in symptoms mentioned above should prompt a visit to a doctor.
+These symptoms are nonspecific, which means they can be caused by other conditions other than ovarian cancer.
+Nevertheless, it is very important for women to know that any of the symptoms mentioned above should prompt a visit to a doctor.

-Pelvic exam: it can alert about the presence of an ovarian cyst or nodules deep in the pelvis.
+A Pelvic Exam can alert your physician to the presence of an ovarian cyst or nodules deep in the pelvis.

-- CT scan: it is performed routinely before any oncologic treatment to determine the extent of the disease outside of the affected organ: lymph nodes, abdominal or thoracic organs.
-It is typically performed with intravenous and oral contrast.
+Computed Tomography (CT) Scans are used in all cases of suspected oncological disease to assess the extent of the disease outside of the affected organ: lymph nodes, abdominal or thoracic organs.
+CT scans for Ovarian Cancer are typically performed with intravenous and oral contrast.

 Request a Second Medical Opinion